LunarG/gfxreconstruct/USAGE_android.md

 -------|-------------|-------
 Space, p | Space = 62, p = 44 |Toggle pause/play.
 D-pad right, n | D-pad right = 22, n = 42 | Advance to the next frame when paused.

+### Virtual Swapchain

+During replay, swapchain indices for present can be different from captured indices.
+Causes for this can include the swapchain image count differing between capture and replay, and `vkAcquireNextImageKHR` returning a different `pImageIndex` at replay to the one that was captured.
+These issues can cause unexpected rendering or even crashes.

+Virtual Swapchain insulates higher layers in the Vulkan stack from these problems by creating a set of images, exactly matching the swapchain configuration at capture time, which it exposes for them to render into.
+Before a present, it copies the virtual image to a target swapchain image for display.
+Since this issue can happen in many situations, virtual swapchain is the default setup.
+If the user wants to bypass the feature and use the captured indices to present directly on the swapchain of the replay implementation, they should add the `--use-captured-swapchain-indices` option when invoking `gfxrecon-replay`.